HashVsEvilDead/books/summaries/workplace/003-peopleware.md

 > When you observe a well-knit team in action, you’ll see a basic hygienic act of peer-coaching that is going on all the time.
 Team members sit down in pairs to transfer knowledge.
 When this happens, there is always one learner and one teacher.<br><br>
 > The act of coaching simply cannot take place if people don’t feel safe.
 In a suitably competitive atmosphere, you would be crazy to let anyone see you sitting down to be coached; it would be a clear indication that you knew less than your coach about some subject matter.
 You would be similarly crazy to coach someone else, as that person may eventually use your assistance to pass you by.

-### 26. A Spaggetti Dinner
+### 26. A Spaghetti Dinner
 The story of spaghetti dinner tells about dinner meeting at the manager's house where the team goes to the store, buys the necessary groceries and makes the dinner together, without a specific guidance by the manager.
 The point is to make the team succeed together.

-> The common thread is that good managers provide frequent easy opportunities for the team to succeed together.
+> The common thread is that **good managers provide frequent easy opportunities for the team to succeed together**.
 The opportunities may be tiny pilot subprojects, or demonstrations, or simulations, anything that gets the team quickly into the habit of succeeding together.
 The best success is the one in which there is no evident management, in which the team works as a genial aggregation of peers.
 The best boss is the one who can manage this over and over again without the team members knowing they’ve been “managed.”
 These bosses are viewed by their peers as just lucky.
 Everything seems to break right for them.
 They get a fired-up team of people, the project comes together quickly, and everyone stays enthusiastic through the end.
 These managers never break into a sweat.
 It looks so easy that no one can believe they are managing at all.

 ### 27. Open Kimono